By Dr. Jim Romano and Nancy Steen — creators of the DAT Destroyer Series

 1. Starting Without a Study Plan

 Jumping in without structure is the fastest way to burn out.
 Before you open a single book, map out your study weeks.
 Decide how much time you will spend on each subject and build in review days.
+Consistency beats marathon study sessions every time.

 2. Focusing Too Much on One Subject

-Many students obsess over Biology or Organic Chemistry and ignore Reading or PAT.
+Many students obsess over Biology or Organic Chemistry and ignore other sections.
+Balanced preparation wins because the DAT rewards all-around thinkers.

 Not sure how the DAT compares to the OAT?